CASTGroup/Alfresco-Tags-and-Categories/README.md

 For Category management we found nothing and you can't save them with the [classic PUT to update the node](https://api-explorer.alfresco.com/api-explorer/#/nodes/updateNode) because, if you read the documentation, "**Note**: setting properties of type d:content and d:category are not supported".
 So we have developed a Webscript that need to be copied in the Data Dictionary\Webscript folder and an Angular component to use it.

 You can find the folder "update-categories" in the [_cast](https://github.com/CASTGroup/Alfresco-Tags-and-Categories/tree/main/_cast) directory.
+You have to copy in your Data Dictionary\Webscript folder.

 ## Who we are